Search This Blog

 To truly understand Elizabeth's reflections there needs to be understanding that what Ross did to her would fall under

 'Acquaintance rape'.
 This is rape by someone known to the victim and therefore who like Ross and Elizabeth may have had long or perhaps still a short history but of a romantic nature in some way, or just a friendship which could include a bond of trust and affection.
 Naturally, there is very often a much more complex set of emotions when raped by someone who prior to then had been a trusted and admired person and whose behaviour was on the other hand in this unexpected incident dishonourable, violent and wildly out of character.
 Added to that is the additional complexity of the perpetrator presenting their act of rape as a response to some provocation by the victim and thus hitting a sore spot as in Elizabeth’s case.
 This is because just as set out in her letter to Ross Elizabeth had previously felt bad that her decision to marry George would inflict pain on him.
 Whereas with no such history and baggage it would often be the case that the outrage and trauma and also the victim's response to rape by a stranger would differ in some ways.
-That would include in respect of the feelings and attitude toward the perpetrator and it is more unlikely a victim of stranger rape would want to see their perpetrator again.
+That would include in respect of the feelings and attitude toward the perpetrator.
+It is more unlikely a victim of stranger rape would want to see their perpetrator again.
 This differs somewhat with acquaintance rape.

-Actually statistics do show some aspects of a different attitude towards a stranger perpetrator since there is a much higher number of women who would acknowledge they have been raped by a stranger.
+Actually statistics do show some aspects of a different attitude from victims towards a stranger perpetrator since there is a much higher number of women who would acknowledge they have been raped by a stranger.
 This is less likely in the case of acquaintance rape with records showing that in studies undertaken only 27% of victims even recognise what happened to them as rape.
 This just highlights the different kind of response such a victim is likely to

 Accordingly research shows that victims of Acquaintance rape don’t necessarily even cut ties with their acquaintance perpetrator but often maintain contact with them for a number of reasons.
 This could include